-A. Monitored in-home caregiving (MIHC) services are provided to a participant living in a private home with a principal caregiver.
+- A. Monitored in-home caregiving (MIHC) services are provided to a participant living in a private home with a principal caregiver.
 The principal caregiver shall be contracted by the licensed HCBS provider having a MIHC service module.
 The principal caregiver shall reside with the participant.
-Professional staff employed by the HCBS provider shall provide oversight, support and monitoring of the principal caregiver, service delivery, and participant outcomes through on-site visits, training, and daily web-based electronic information exchange.

-The goal of this service is to provide a community-based option that provides continuous care, supports, and professional oversight.

-2. This goal is achieved by promoting a cooperative relationship between a participant, a principal caregiver, the professional staff of a monitored in-home caregiver agency provider, and the participant's support coordinator.

-B. The principal caregiver is responsible for supporting the participant to maximize the highest level of independence possible by providing necessary care and supports that may include:
+Professional staff employed by the HCBS provider shall provide oversight, support and monitoring of the principal caregiver, service delivery, and participant outcomes through on-site visits, training, and daily webbased electronic information exchange. - 1.
+The goal of this service is to provide a communitybased option that provides continuous care, supports, and professional oversight. - 2.
+This goal is achieved by promoting a cooperative relationship between a participant, a principal caregiver, the professional staff of a monitored in-home caregiver agency provider, and the participant's support coordinator. - B. The principal caregiver is responsible for supporting the participant to maximize the highest level of independence possible by providing necessary care and supports that may include: - 1. supervision or assistance in performing activities of daily living;

-5. supervision or assistance while escorting or accompanying the individual outside of the home to perform tasks, including instrumental activities of daily living, health maintenance or other needs as identified in the plan of care and to provide the same supervision or assistance as would be rendered in the home; and a. community living supports (CLS);
+- 2. supervision or assistance in performing instrumental activities of daily living; - 3. protective supervision provided solely to assure the health and welfare of a participant; - 4. supervision or assistance with health related tasks (any health related procedures governed under the Nurse Practice Act) in accordance with applicable laws governing the delegation of medical tasks/medication administration; - 5. supervision or assistance while escorting or accompanying the individual outside of the home to perform tasks, including instrumental activities of daily living, health maintenance or other needs as identified in the plan of care and to provide the same supervision or assistance as would be rendered in the home; and - 6. extension of therapy services to maximize independence when the caregiver has been instructed in the performance of the activities by a licensed therapist or registered nurse.